How to Testify to a Legislative Committee

 Giving public testimony before a legislative committee can be an exciting and fulfilling experience.

-Your testimony may influence the committee's action.
-It also becomes part of the permanent record and may be used in future research.
+Public testimony before a committee may influence the committee’s action.
+Your testimony also becomes part of the public record and may be used in future research.

 Know Your Audience